ponylang/ponylang-website/content/blog/last-week-in-pony-040923.md

   %1 = alloca i8, i64 32, align 8
 ```

 are accessed later and optimizes the loading of values from them away.
 At the time that we had to stop, we hadn't yet hit on a reason for why that was happening.
-In handwave terms, the two most likely problems are:
+In hand wave terms, the two most likely problems are:

 - Bug in dead store elimination
 - `alloca`s that are created by heap to stack pass are "incorrect" in that they are set up in a way that other LLVM passes doesn't fully understand them.